chanely99/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 ### Rigidbodies
 By adding a rigidbody to an object, we let it experience physics.
 This means the object can be pulled down by gravity, and react to collisions(if there's also a Collider).
 Without the Rigidbody, gameobjects won't be able to move.

-###Programming Terms
+### Unity Programming Terms
-So we are going to code a bit for our PlayerController Script, so here are some terms used in programming:
+So we are going to code a bit for our PlayerController Script, so here are some terms used in programming for Unity:

 variable: like a variable in math, but can hold values other than just numbers.
 In C#, the language Unity uses, the variable's type and name have to be declared.

+private and public variables: Public variables are visible to all classes.
+Other classes or objects can access them.
+Private variables can only be used by the class they're in.
+Public variables can also be edited in the Unity Editor under the Inspector.

-float: a value that can have a fractional value(i.e. 2.34, 7.92, 6.44).
+float: a value that can have a fractional value(i.e. 2.34, 7.92, 6.44)

+function: Basically a block of code with a name.
+This allows us to write blocks of code that do different things separately, which makes it easier to write and debug.
+You can call functions(aka run them) in other functions.
 ### PlayerController Script
 Under the File Manager, click Create -> C# Script.
 Rename the script "PlayerController", and double click it to launch the code editor.
-This will be Visual Studio if you have a Windows, or MonoDevelop if you have a mac.
+This will be Visual Studio if you have a windows, or MonoDevelop if you have a mac.
 The code should look like this:
 ```cs
 using System.Collections;
 using System.Collections.Generic;